 Why you need insurance:

 There is only so much you can do alone to protect your belongings.
 While some items can never truly be replaced, insurance can reduce the burden of replacing everyday items.
 We all insure our car, no matter how old it gets, without a second thought.
 Yet for many, the contents of our homes remain uninsured, despite often being worth much more.
-While everyone’s situation is different, it’s a good habit to continually evaluate <link to dark horse blog> the need for home and contents insurance.
+While everyone’s situation is different, it’s a good habit to continually evaluate the need for home and contents insurance.
 Choosing insurance that gives you flexible cover is critical.

 Whether it be documenting your family treasures or simply investing in home and contents insurance, there’s lots of ways to protect the items, both loved and everyday, in your home.
 By setting yourself up now, you’ll never have to see square one again.